CamoRF/Red-Faction-Armageddon-Improvement-Patch/README.md

 * Enables all the cheat weapons in Ruin mode
 * Glass bullet decals now always appear and only one per bullet appears for realism
 * Stops debris despawning instantly and adds collision that reacts to player movement
-* Stops gibs despawning instantly and adds collision that reacts to player movement
+* Stops gibs despawning instantly
 * Stops bullet mags despawning instantly
 * Removes camera shake
 * Removes radial blur